Why Your Business Needs a Custom Web App — Not Just a Website

 Signals You Need a Custom Web Application

-- Permissions matter — not everyone should see everything
+- Permissions matter — not everyone should see everything, but your current tools have no clean way to enforce that.

-What Building a Web App Feels Like (Honestly)
+What Building a Custom Web App Actually Feels Like

 How to Start Without Overbuilding